Alitrux/My-projects/README.md

 This is a homework I was assigned to do in a deep learning class.
 The goal is to train a model to differentiate healthy and sick images.

+## Advanced deep learning

+This is a course I am taking as of right now.
+The subjects so far covered are GAN (Generative adversarial networks), Graph Machine Leaning, Graph Neural Network and Variational AutoEncoders & Denoising Diffusion Probabilistic Mode.

+## Multimodal generarive AI

+This is a course I am taking as of right now.
+The subjects so far covered are Vision Transformers, Self Supervised Learning and Multimodal Image Synthesis (stable diffusion).